deadflare/printhere/README.md

 can also enter direct strings, such as variable names

-works with the common data types: int, string, char, bool, float, etc
+supports variables of the common data types: int, string, char, bool, float, etc

 ### files: